Terminal49/API/docs/Useful Info/Data-Sources.md

 - No container weight
 - No container seal number

-### PIL
-- No departure or arrival events.
-All departure and arrival times are based on lading/unlading.
-- No container weight
-- No container seal number

 ### Westwood Shipping
 - No container weight
 - Only Dry container types are mapped to our system